 Only after all possible recovery avenues have been exhausted are accounts passed on to the legal department for recovery through litigation.
 Provisions in each case are made based on the prevailing circumstances, the value of any security and the prospects of full or partial recovery.
-The creation of provisions for doubtful debts is mandated to a large degree by the QCB.
+The creation of provisions for doubtful debts is mandated to a large degree by the policies and guidelines issued by the QCB.

-Note 4b to the 2022 Financial Statements provides information on the Bank's customer loans, advances and financing which were past due but not impaired at 31 December 2022 and 2021.
+Note 4b to the 2023 Financial Statements provides information on the Bank's customer loans, advances and financing which were past due but not impaired at 31 December 2023 and 2022.

-Credit Administration and Control
+Credit Fulfilment and Control

 Ongoing administration of the credit portfolio is an essential part of the credit process, which controls the extension and maintenance of credit.
-The Bank's "Credit Fulfilment unit" supports and monitors the lending activities of the Wholesale and Retail Banking segments and maintenance of all credit limits.
-The main role of the Credit Fulfilment unit is to ensure that credit policies and risk administration processes are carefully adhered to.
-In addition, the Credit Fulfilment unit ensures that all facility and security documentation relating to the Bank's exposure are properly completed and securely maintained as the department also acts as custodian for all security documents for the Bank.
+The Bank's "Credit Fulfilment Unit" supports and monitors the lending activities of the Wholesale and Retail Banking segments and maintenance of all credit limits.
+The main role of the Credit Fulfilment Unit is to ensure that credit policies and risk administration processes are carefully adhered to.
+In addition, the Credit Fulfilment Unit ensures that all facility and security documentation relating to the Bank's exposure are properly completed and securely maintained as the unit also acts as custodian for all security documents for the Bank.

-The Bank's "Monitoring and Control department" seeks to maintain the quality of the assets through the continuous monitoring of corporate accounts for overdue status and exceptions and through the periodic evaluation of collateral and security.
-The Monitoring and Control department generates and circulates various monitoring and exception reports.
-Furthermore, the responsibilities include authorisation of disbursements under approved facilities, reporting of limit breaches and efficient management of retail risk processes related to the issuance of obligation and clearance letters to retail customers.
-The risk management department is also responsible for reporting customer provisions and exposure details to the QCB in accordance with QCB guidelines.
+The Bank's "Credit Monitoring and Control Unit" seeks to maintain the quality of the Bank's assets through the continuous monitoring of all accounts for overdue status and exceptions and through the periodic evaluation of collateral and security.
+The Credit Monitoring and Control Unit generates risk packs which are circulated to business segments and units to showcase various monitoring and exceptions including limit expiries, overdues, pending post-disbursement conditions, authorisation of disbursements under approved facilities and reporting of limit breaches.